Week of Wilderness (WoW) Workshop for Naturalists and Outdoor Enthusiasts

 While WoW course is well suited to people who have little or no experience in outdoors or wilderness, It can be especially beneficial to those working in travel companies, educational and outdoor organisations, hospitality industry, offsites-events, relief volunteers and rescue forces, etc.

 We believe that one also needs to understand the nuances of being comfortable in nature and thus be prepared.
 Towards this end, we've included a half day module on "basics of outdoor living".
 This course also provides participants with an internationally accredited certification in Wilderness First Aid (WFA) with Adult & Child CPR.

 On successful completion of the course, participants receive:

 - Wilderness First Aid (WFA) Certification (2 year validity)

-Course Duration: 5 Days at Hanifl Centre & on a Field Expedition
+Course Duration: 6 Days/5 Nights at Hanifl Centre & on a Field Expedition